 Apart from realgar and carnelians, a mineral known as orpiment was also used to produce orange pigment in ancient times.
 Because of its yellow-orange color, alchemists in the West and China used orpiment in their attempt to create gold.

-If you've noticed, the color orange has been around for a long time but it wasn't called "orange" yet.
-The color was simply called "yellow-red" until the late 15th century and early 16th when Portuguese merchants brought the first orange trees from Asia to Europe along with the fruit's various names, which included "orange" in English.
+If you've noticed, orange colors have been around for a long time but the hue wasn't called "orange" yet.
+It was simply called "yellow red" until the late 15th century and early 16th when Portuguese merchants brought the first orange trees from Asia to Europe, along with the fruit's various names, which included "orange" in English.

-The color and name "orange" was also adopted by the royal House of Orange-Nassau, one of the most influential royal houses in Europe, which caused the color to also be linked to Protestantism.
+The color and name "orange" were also adopted by the royal House of Orange-Nassau, one of the most influential royal houses in Europe, which caused the color to also be linked to Protestantism.

 In the 18th century, orange was sometimes used to depict the robes of the goddess of fruitful abundance, Pomona, who got her name from the Latin word for fruit.
-Also around this time, orange became an important color to impressionists who knew that, based on their study of color theory, orange placed next to azure made both colors brighter.
+Also, around this time, orange became an important color to impressionists who knew that, based on their study of color theory, orange placed next to azure made both colors contrast more vividly.

 From the 20th century up to this day, orange is used for objects and articles of clothing that require high visibility.
 The color has also gained significance in various religious and political organizations.